Mobile Care Services Discovery (mCSD)

 The patient, Vera Brooks, consults with her physician who recommends surgery.
 The physician can assist the patient in finding a suitable surgeon, taking into consideration the location and specialty of the surgeon.

-Dr. West uses her EMR query tool, which implements a Care Services Selective Consumer to search for orthopedic surgeons within 30km of Vera’s home.
+• Dr. West uses her EMR query tool, which implements a Query Client to search for orthopedic surgeons within 30km of Vera’s home.

 The interactions between the various actors in this use case are shown in Figure 1:46.4.2.1.2-1.